 Dietary reference values: EFSA publishes advice on choline

-EFSA has set dietary reference values for choline as part of its review of scientific advice on nutrient intakes.
+EFSA has set dietary reference values for choline as part of its review of scientific advice on nutrient An element or compound needed for normal growth, development and health maintenance.
+Essential nutrients cannot be made by the body and must, therefore, be consumed from food. intakes.
 Choline plays an important role in the human body, in particular for the maintenance of normal liver function.

-The Panel on Dietetic Products, Nutrition and Allergies (NDA) defines daily adequate intakes (AIs) for choline as follows:
+The Panel on Dietetic Products, Nutrition The science of how diet relates to the body's need for sustenance. and Allergies (NDA) defines daily adequate intakes (AIs) for choline as follows:

 - 400 mg for adults and adolescents aged 15-17 years.